whistlegraph/aesthetic-computer/README.txt

   - [x] Share current painting in `world` using a `show` command.
     - [x] Also add `hide` command.
   - [x] Add connection flash to world.

-  *** .pjs compiler ***
-    - [🟠] Write the metaprocessor in that slurps the .pjs to OpenAI at runtime.
-    - [x] Break the below down into steps and get it compiling on each load.
-      - [x] Add syntax support to the vscode extension for the .pjs files / metaprocessor.
-      // 🔥
-      // TODO: Write `prompted` javascript that will compile and run against any
-      //       LLM version 24.02.22.19.38
-      // Call it `.pjs` ?
-      // piece, processing, prompted

-      //if (!net.iframe && params[0]^does not start with^) {
-      //  return;
-      //}

 *** fps ***
   - [] Add a draggable window to the vs-code extension, to support dual